0al-spec/Materials/00_DOCS/00_AI_Generated/90_Hypercode/00_Hypercode_RFC.md

 Hypercode aims to solve this by:

 1. **Maximizing Separation of Concerns:** Isolating the *what* (the logical structure) from the *how* (the concrete implementation and data).
 2. **Reducing Boilerplate:** Eliminating conditional environment checks and manual dependency wiring from the application logic.
 3. **Improving Readability:** Presenting the program's core logic as a clean, hierarchical structure, free from implementation details.
 4. **Enabling Dynamic Context-Awareness:** Allowing the program's behavior to be radically altered by external configuration files without modifying the core logic.

 ## 3. Core Concepts

+### 3.1 Paradigm

 The Hypercode paradigm is built on three main components:

 *  **Hypercode (`.hc` file):** A file describing the application's logical structure using simple, indentation-based hierarchy.
 It contains abstract commands or entities.
 It is analogous to an HTML document's structure.
+See [Hypercode Syntax Specification](./hypercode-syntax.md) for the formal grammar of `.hc` files.

 *  **Hypercode Cascade Sheet (`.hcs` file):** A YAML-like file that defines how to interpret and configure the commands in the Hypercode file.
 It uses selectors to target commands and apply configurations.
 It is analogous to a CSS stylesheet.

 *  **Runtime Environment:** An engine that parses both the `.hc` and `.hcs` files, resolves the configurations by applying the HCS rules to the Hypercode structure, and executes the resulting program.

+### 3.2 Terminology

+* **Hypercode (.hc)** — A declarative file describing the logical structure of a program in an indented, hierarchical format.
+* **Hypercode Cascade Sheet (HCS, .hcs)** — A YAML-compatible file that configures Hypercode entities using selectors.
+* **Selector** — A mechanism for addressing elements in a Hypercode file: by type, class, ID, or structural position (similar to CSS selectors).
+* **Rule (`@env[...]`)** — A context-aware rule group activated when a specific condition is met.
+* **Execution Context** — The environment that determines which HCS rules are active (e.g., `env=production`).
+* **Resolution Algorithm** — The process for resolving applicable rules based on specificity, precedence, and cascading logic.

 ## 4. Syntax and Semantics